CN-UPB/ns-simulation-compiler/README.md

 ![example](example.png)

-To compile OMNeT++ simulation code for this network service, simply run `python main.py syncTrans.xml`.
+This network service is specified in `xml-files/syncTrans.xml`.
+To compile the corresponding OMNeT++ simulation code, simply run `python main.py syncTrans.xml`.
 The resulting simulation code is in `autogen/SynctransAuto`.

 ## Contact